walchko/https-example/README.md

 1. Click the "Always Trust" under "When using this certificate" and there will now be a blue plus in the lower left corner of the cert instead of a red x

-For more information, see Certificate trust policies.

-You are still stuck having to update these certs periodically which is a pain
+You are still stuck having to update these certs periodically which is a pain.

 ## Setup